 Wye Valley & Vale of Usk

 I have to be totally honest with you when writing this piece, that before going to visit some of the great places within this section of the book, I had never visited the Wye Valley area before.
 I knew of and had heard about the places that make up both the Wye Valley and the Vale of Usk but didn’t know that collectively that that’s what they were called.
-But I can honestly say with true conviction that once visited, these places are certainly not places to be forgotten in a hurry.
+But I can honestly say with true conviction, that once visited, these places are certainly not places to be forgotten in a hurry.
 There are so many historical connections with this area of Wales and that can be readily seen in our selection of tourist attractions for this section of the book.
-From museums to castles, magical gardens to stately homes and a historical ship thrown in for good measure, this area is steeped in that much history, you’ll begin to forget which year your now in.
+From museums to castles, magical gardens to stately homes and a historical ship thrown in for good measure, this area is steeped in that much history, you’ll begin to forget which year you’re in.